Characterizing a vertex-transitive graph by a large ball: Groups whose Cayley graphs all have discrete isometry group

 We shall use the following easy fact, showing a converse to Lemma \ref{lem:discreteimpliestorsionfree}.

 \begin{lem} Let $\Gamma$ be an infinite, torsion-free finitely generated group, and let $S$ be a finite symmetric generating subset of $\Gamma$.
-Then the isometry group of $X=(\Gamma,S)$ has no non-trivial compact normal subgroup. \end{lem} \begin{proof} Let $G=\Isom(X)$, and assume by contradiction that $G$ admits a non-trivial compact normal subgroup $K$.
-Then there exists a vertex $x$ whose $K$-orbit $Kx$ contains a vertex $y$ distinct from $x$.
+Then the isometry group of $X=(\Gamma,S)$ has no non-trivial compact normal subgroup. \end{lem} \begin{proof} Let $G=\Isom(X)$, and assume for a contradiction that $G$ admits a non-trivial compact normal subgroup $K$.
+Then there exists a vertex $x$ whose $K$-orbit $Kx$ (which is finite by the definition of $K$ being compact) contains a vertex $y$ distinct from $x$.
 Since $\Gamma$ acts transitively, there exists $g\in \Gamma$ such that $gx=y$.
 Since $K$ is normalized by $g$, we deduce that $gKx=Kgx=Ky=Kx$.
+In particular, the orbit $\{ g^n x, n \in \Z\}$ is contained in the finite set.
 Since $\Gamma$ acts freely, this implies that $g$ has finite order: contradiction. \end{proof}

 Let us denote by $\C$ the class of finitely generated groups satisfying the following property: $\Gamma\in \C$ if every locally compact totally disconnected group $G$ containing $\Gamma$ as a uniform lattice has an open compact normal subgroup.
-Observe that a group $\Gamma\in \C$ which is torsion free is USLG-rigid by Theorem \ref{thm:mainIntro} and Lemma \ref{lem:nonfinitenormalsubgroup}.
+Observe that a finitely presented group $\Gamma\in \C$ which is torsion-free is USLG-rigid by Theorem \ref{thm:mainIntro} and Lemma \ref{lem:nonfinitenormalsubgroup}.

 Recall the following result of Furman.